vinaygoel/ars-workshop/README.md

 pig -x local -p I_WANE_DIR=/ars-data/wane/ -p O_ES_INDEX_DIR=ars-wane/entities pig/store-wane-data-into-elasticsearch.pig
 ```

 The job creates an Elasticsearch index named `ars-wane` containing the extracted WANE data.
+This will take some time as the Feruson WANE dataset is fairly large.

 Example query to search for documents mentioning the person `obama`: